 The researcher used a set of statistical tests, including Cronbach's alpha to measure reliability, frequency, and percentages to measure and describe the variables of the study sample, in addition to the descriptive measures (arithmetic mean, standard deviation, rank, and level), Pearson correlation, and the multiple linear regression test to test hypotheses, which concluded there is no significant statistical impact of the independent variables (Flexibility, Ease of Use) on Efficiency.
 In addition, there is a significant statistical impact of the independent variables (Quality, Perceived Usefulness, Technical Support, and Organizational Support) on Efficiency.
 There is no significant statistical impact of the independent variable (Ease of Use) on Effectiveness.
 Besides, there is a significant statistical impact of the independent variables (Quality, Flexibility, Perceived Usefulness, Technical Support, and Organizational Support) on Effectiveness.
 There is no significant statistical impact of the independent variables (Ease of Use and Organizational Support) on Productivity.
 Moreover, there is a significant statistical impact of the independent variables (Quality, Flexibility, Perceived Usefulness, and Technical Support) on Productivity.
 There is no significant statistical impact of the independent variables (Flexibility, Technical Support, and Organizational Support) on Employees' Satisfaction.
-In addition, there is a significant statistical impact of the independent variables (Quality, Perceived Usefulness, and Ease of Use) on Employees' Satisfaction.
-In addition, this study's conclusions provided essential recommendations for decision-makers, human resource managers, trainers, and trainees.
+In addition, there is a significant statistical impact of the independent variables (Statisficant statistical impact of the independent variables (Statisficant).
+In addition, there is a significant statistical impact of the independent variables provided essential recommendations for decision-makers, human resource managers, trainers, and trainees.